epfl-ada/ada-welovepandas-webpage/Beer styles.md

 ---

-## Conclusion

-Americans are huge fans of beer styles with high alcohol content (above 6%), such as **Stouts, Strong Ales, India Pale Ale, Porters, Bocks,** and **Dark Ales**.
+Americans seem to be huge fans of beer styles with high alcohol content (above 6%), such as **Stouts, Strong Ales, India Pale Ale, Porters, Bocks,** and **Dark Ales**.
 This is evident from the number of ratings, as well as the high average rating. **Strong Ales, Stouts,** and **India Pale Ale** have an average rating greater than 3.5, and the number of ratings for these beer styles is double, or even 4-5 times greater than the number of ratings Europeans submitted.